CheckoutFinland/psp-api/docs/README.md

 Get transaction info.
 Payments are reported primarily via callbacks, and implementations should mainly rely on receiving the info via them.
 All received payments will be eventually reported.

+<b>Note!</b> The transaction id needs to be sent on checkout-transaction-id header as well.

 #### Response

 | Field         | Type    | Description                                                                                                                                                                      |